VNS Health EasyCare (HMO) and VNS Health EasyCare Plus (HMO D-SNP) Provider and Pharmacy Directory

 - You have an emergency or are in need of urgent care.

-Except in an emergency, you must obtain authorization from VNS Health.
-Contact us at the number noted at the top of this page for more information or to arrange for services.
+Except in an emergency, you must obtain authorization from the plan.
+Call us at the number at the top of this page for more information or to arrange for services.

-As a member of VNS Health EasyCare or EasyCare Plus, you do not need a referral from your primary care provider (PCP) for network specialists or hospitals.
+As a member of VNS Health EasyCare or VNS Health EasyCare Plus, you do not need a referral from your PCP for network specialists or hospital.
 Your PCP may provide you with assistance if you need help selecting a specialist or hospital.
 In some instances, your physician may request that you receive additional diagnostic tests or procedures.
-In these instances, your physician will need to obtain prior authorization from VNS Health.
+In these instances, your physician will need to obtain prior authorization from the plan.

-You can get additional information on how to access specialty care by calling us at the number in the introduction at the top of this page.
+You can get additional information on how to access specialty care by calling us at the number at the top of this page.

-The search tool provides a listing of pharmacies in the VNS Health EasyCare and EasyCare Plus network.
+The online search tool provides a listing of pharmacies in the VNS Health EasyCare and VNS Health EasyCare Plus’s network.
 These network pharmacies are pharmacies that have agreed to provide prescription drugs to you as a member of the plan.

 We also list pharmacies that are in our network but are outside our service area.
 You may also fill your prescriptions at these pharmacies.
-Please contact the number at the top of the page.
+Please call us at the number at the top of this page.

-- VNS Health EasyCare and EasyCare Plus members must use network pharmacies to get prescription drugs.
+- VNS Health EasyCare and VNS Health EasyCare Plus members must use network pharmacies to get prescription drugs.

 - You must use network pharmacies except in emergency or urgent care situations.

 - If you go to an out-of-network pharmacy for prescriptions when it is not an emergency, you will have to pay out-of-pocket for the service.
-Read your Evidence of Coverage for more information.
+Read your Evidence of Coverage/Member Handbook for more information.

-- For up-to-date information about VNS Health EasyCare and EasyCare Plus network pharmacies in your area, please click here to go to our online search tool, or call us at the number at the top of this page.
+- For up-to-date information about the VNS Health EasyCare and VNS Health EasyCare Plus network pharmacies in your area, please go to our online search tool or call us at the number at the top of this page.